lxgr-linux/pokete/README.md

 - Add evolving
 - Add more than one Pokete for trainers
 - Coloured Poketes
-- A store to buy Poketeballs
+- A store to buy Poketeballs --- Done

 ## Dependencies
 Pokete depends on python3 and the python-scrap_engine module.